 Looking to bake incredible sourdough bread?
 First: you’ll need a sourdough starter.
 Without it, your bread won’t rise.
 It’s the absolute heart and soul of sourdough baking.
 Creating one from scratch is not hard to do.
 However, the process can seem intimidating (especially for beginners).
 Let’s change that.
-Adapted from my book Artisan Sourdough Made Simple, I will demystify and simplify the process step-by-step.
+Adapted from my bestselling book Artisan Sourdough Made Simple, I will demystify and simplify the process with step-by-step instructions.

 What is a Sourdough Starter?

 Sourdough is more than just a recipe; it’s an understanding.
 So before we dive in, let’s define.
 Simply put: a sourdough starter is a live fermented culture of fresh flour and water.
 Once combined, the culture will begin to ferment and cultivate the natural yeasts found in our environment.
 A small portion is added to your bread dough to make it rise.
 Commercial yeast IS NOT required.